Wazzymandias/blockstack-crawler/README.md

 # Blockstack Crawler

-Blockstack Crawler queries the Blockstack API and persists the data into database and storage.
+Blockstack Crawler queries the Blockstack API and persists relevant data into database and storage.

 It currently supports [Badger](https://github.com/dgraph-io/badger) or [Bolt](https://github.com/coreos/bbolt) as the underlying database.
 Storage type is limited to local for now.

->Note: The current set of commands is limited, but the repository was designed with extensibility in mind.
+> Note: Current functionality is limited, but the repository was designed with extensibility in mind.
-Additional commands, as well as different database and storage types are a WIP.
+> Additional commands, as well as different database and storage types are a WIP.

-##Commands
+## Commands
 Below is a list of currently supported commands:

 #### Users